 Some AVFs spontaneously close, but most continue to enlarge.

 In chronic AVFs the proximal artery and proximal vein enlarge with an associated increase in flow through the respective vessels.
 These vessels also undergo tortuous changes as they enlarge.
-If the fistula outflow resistance is very low, it can result in a distal arterial steal phenomenon ...
+If the fistula outflow resistance is very low, it can result in a distal arterial steal phenomenon that can ...